Plain English Summary

 Primary outcome measures

-If periodontal treatment is feasible and effective in improving oral health in people with mild cognitive impairment (primary outcome A: changes in plaque scores, probing depths and bleeding scores), measured at 6-7 weeks
+Feasiblity and effectiveness of periodontal treatment at improving oral health in people with mild cognitive impairment (primary outcome A: changes in plaque scores, probing depths and bleeding scores), measured at 6-7 weeks

 Secondary outcome measures

-1. If periodontal treatment is effective in changing levels of circulating proinflammatory cytokines (change in CRP and IL-6)
+1. Levels of circulating proinflammatory cytokines (CRP and IL-6)

-2. If periodontal treatment reduces rate of cognitive decline (change in CERAD score in 6 weeks; secondary outcome B change in rate of conversion to dementia over 1 year)
+2. Rate of cognitive decline (change in CERAD score in 6 weeks; secondary outcome B change in rate of conversion to dementia over 1 year)

 3. Whether there is a shared complex inflammatory marker for periodontitis and mild cognitive impairment and whether change in this marker set predicts response to therapy (shared marker set, predictive value of marker set)